Bringing awareness for Meditation, Mental Health & PTSD

 Each video takes a lot of work.
 I try to bring the best quality quickly while working on my mental health but I have a lot to learn and improve.
 I just started YouTube in 2020 because I want to share what helped me and what nobody could tell me.
 Some people told me how my explanations helped them and could help more on YouTube.
-I’m very happy with this new experience on YouTube.
+I’m very happy with this new experience.
 I don’t sell anything.
 I’m a regular guy, sometimes I’m wrong.
 I’m here to talk science.
 I try to share knowledge, help people and have fun.

 Get some relief in 10 minutes with this breathwork.